Search everywhere: What place marketers can do in the age of AI

 Making the transition to “search everywhere marketing” doesn't require a complete overhaul of your existing strategy.
 As we’ve just noted, many of the best practices that worked before are fundamentally still driving results now.
 However, taking the next step requires some focused adjustments.

 • Structure content for AI consumption with updated, well-sourced information.
 Use clear headers, bullet points, trusted original sources, and Q&A formats that AI tools can easily parse and reference.
-When creating content about your location's advantages, think about how an AI would summarize your key points.
+When creating content about your location's advantages, think about how an AI would summarise your key points.

-• Add comprehensive FAQ sections to your website.
+• Adding comprehensive FAQ sections to your website.
 FAQ formats are naturally AI-friendly, providing direct question-and-answer pairs that AI tools can easily reference.
 Structure these around common questions from both investors and international talent, covering practical concerns like visa processes, tax incentives, cost of living, and quality of life factors.

-• Focus on updating existing content over creating new material.
+• Focus on updating existing content over always creating new material.
 Trust signals are incredibly important in the AI era.
 Outdated information makes your organisation appear behind the times, reducing both AI citation likelihood and user confidence.
 Regular content refreshes often deliver better results than constantly producing new material, as updated pages maintain their SEO authority while gaining fresh relevance.

-• Engage in community discussions.
+• Engaging in community discussions.
 Rather than just broadcasting your message, participate in conversations where investment and relocation decisions are actually being discussed.
 Answering relevant questions on Reddit or Quora might not get stakeholders talking like the marquee billboard ad, but they could provide tremendous value to anyone seeking more information about business expansion and talent mobility both now and for years to come.

 The place marketing industry can sometimes be about showing up in the right place at the right time.
 In the AI era, that means being present not just when your audience searches, but where they search as well.